ropensci-archive/Rclean/README.md

 # Quick Start Guide

   - [Rclean](https://github.com/ProvTools/Rclean) was created to help
     scientists more *easily* write “cleaner” code.
   - Written with research scientists that are results oriented in mind, the package’s primary function provides a simple way to isolate the minimal code you need to produce a specific result, such as a statistical table or a figure.
 By focusing on specific results (aka. variables), large and/or complicated analytical scripts can be paired down to the essentials and easily re-factored to be more robust and easily shared.
-- The following is a brief introduction to the package.
+  - Below, you’ll find a brief introduction to get you started using the package.
 For more details, see `vignette("Rclean")`.

 # Install